Dermot McMorrough Kavanagh

 McMorrough Kavanagh was Assistant Military Secretary in Eastern Command from 1926 to 1930, and, on promotion to lieutenant-colonel, commanding officer of the 11th Hussars from 1932 to 1936.
 In 1939 he was promoted to colonel, and served in France in 1940.

 He was appointed as Equerry in 1937 and was promoted to Crown Equerry in 1941, succeeding Sir Arthur Erskine.
-He was Crown Equerry until 1955, when he resigned and took the post of Extra Equerry until his death in 1958.
+He was Crown Equerry until 1955, when he resigned and took the post of Extra Equerry until his death in London in 1958.